 Student Guide to Math Placement

-Beginning in January 2019, most students will no longer be required to complete a placement test to determine their math placement.
+Most students are no longer required to complete a placement test to determine their math placement.

 You do not need to complete a placement test to determine your math placement if: